ATECoder/vba.iot.tcp/src/winsock/readme.md

 Testing information is included in the [Testing] document.

+## Scripts

+* Build: copies files to the build folder and remove the existing references.
+* Deploy: copies files to the build folder.

 # Feedback

 [cc.isr.winsock] is released as open source under the MIT license.